box/developer.box.com/content/guides/mobile/ios/quick-start/2-install-ios-sdk.md

 # Install the iOS SDK

-To use the **iOS SDK** you will need to import the required dependencies into your project using one of the available package manager options.
+With an iOS application in place, you will need to import the required **Box iOS SDK** dependencies into your project using one of the available package manager options.

 ## Select a package manager to use